pexip/os-syslog-ng/CONTRIBUTING.md

 ### Testing

-An incredibly useful way to contribute is to test patches and pull requests - there's only so much [automated testing][ar:travis] can do.
+An incredibly useful way to contribute is to test patches and pull requests - there's only so much [automated testing][ar:github-actions] can do.
 For example, you can help testing on platforms the developers do not have access to, or try configurations not thought of before.